Snow Depth Days

 Daily/Monthly Data

-The following table summarizes the snow fall and depth days from sites that are posting that data on the wxobs-sne mailing list.
+The following table summarizes the snow fall and depth days from sites that are posting that data on the old wxobs-sne mailing list.
 If people also prepare Web pages for daily information for their site, I'll include links to them.
 Cells under the "snow" column are the snowfall for the site in that month, under "SDD" are the depth days for the month.

 Location October November December January February March April May